 It is useful to know the size of your incoming pipes.
 For instance, say you decide you want to install an iron filter system for your house.
-They come in different pipe sizes, such as ¾” pipe, 1” pipe etc which refers generally to the pipe diameter.
+They come in different pipe sizes, such as ¾”, 1”, etc., which generally refers to the pipe diameter.

 It is easy to check the size of your pipes.
-First, check on the pipe itself, often it will be labeled or written on the side or on a valve.
-If not, you can measure copper pipe size and other water pipe sizes use the String Method.
+First, check on the pipe itself.
+Often it will be labeled or written on the side or a valve.
+If not, you can measure copper pipe size, and other water pipe sizes use the String Method.

 The String Method

-The string method (which measures the circumference of the pipe) is probably the best way to determine your pipe diameter size.
-Circumference is the distance it takes to go around the pipe once.
+The string method (which measures the pipe’s circumference) is probably the best way to determine your pipe diameter size.
+The circumference is the distance it takes to go around the pipe once.

 Once you have found the circumference, use the chart below to find your pipe or tube size.

 (Click here if you want to learn more about measuring pipe size.)

 Also, you can watch a how-to measure pipe size and pipe diameter video on our Clean Water Store YouTube channel: